-The following information represents some of the most requested Texas funeral topics.
+The following information represents some of the most requested Texas funeral and direct cremation topics.

 The Texas Funeral Service Commission is the licensing and regulatory agency for all funeral establishments, funeral directors, and embalmers in the State of Texas.